 A memorandum of understanding will be put in place prior to the receipt of any funding and will outline any return of service obligations.

 If you have any questions or wish to discuss your eligibility, please don’t hesitate to contact us.
-We also have a comprehensive FAQ section above, so make sure to have a look.
+We also have a comprehensive FAQ section above.